LukeDowell/flash-chords/README.md

 since I really doubt that the addition of double sharp will matter too much.
 How can I calculate whether or not a note is symantically similar to another note?
 In the `B#dim` case, B# is going to be semantically similar to C, and if that is the case, I should leave it alone.

+## 09/21/2022

+Well, it's very late, but I believe I am 95% of the way done with human readable chord formatting.
+Wow!
+That was way harder than I thought it would be, although I suspect that some difficulty is coming from myself.
+I did have one crash while testing before I added some extra logging and I suspect that the input chord was a `A#augM7` which is sort of intense as far as chords go.
+Tomorrow I'll clean up what I wrote today, and then I will try and get key-specific chord generation going before my lesson!